abe-101/tube-cast/README.md

 ## Installation
-Check out this blog post for a step-by-step guide on installing python on windows-11
+Check out this blog post for a step-by-step guide on installing the tool on windows-11
 [How To Install Python 3 on Windows 11](https://habet.dev//blog/how-to-install-python-3-on-windows-11/)
 ```
 pip install tube-cast